Policy Targeting under Network Interference

+The proposed method, which I call Network Empirical Welfare Maximization (NEWM), estimates the welfare as a function of the policy using arbitrary estimators (e.g., based on machine learning).
+It then solves an exact optimization procedure over the policy space.
+I interpret policy targeting as a treatment choice problem \citep{manski2004, KitagawaTetenov_EMCA2018, athey2017efficient}, here studied in the context of network interference.
+I evaluate the method's performance based on its maximum regret, that is, the difference between the largest achievable welfare and the welfare from deploying the estimated policy.

-From a theoretical perspective, the contribution of this paper is three-fold: (i) we provide a set of weak conditions to identify the social welfare under local interference and random network formation; (ii) we discuss the first set of guarantees for individualized treatment assignment rules on the utilitarian regret under interference, i.e., on the difference between the best utility achieved at the truly optimal policy function and the expected utility from deploying the estimated policy function; (iii) we show that for a large class of policy functions, the optimization problem can be written as a mixed-integer linear program, which can be solved using off-the-shelf optimization routines.
-We now discuss each of these contributions in detail.
+From a theoretical perspective, this paper makes three contributions: (i) it derives the first set of guarantees on the regret for treatment rules with spillovers; (ii) it introduces an estimation procedure with fast convergence rates of regret with machine-learning (non-parametric) estimators and networked units; and (iii) it shows that for a large class of policy functions, the optimization problem can be written as a mixed-integer linear program, solved using off-the-shelf optimization routines.